TizianaAndreaOrlando/Python_Random_Data/README.md

 ## Mentions

-I want to say that this project was built by me and just one file was acquired from another user of GitHub which provides to the community a list of Surnames (In this case I used a list of Surnames from the UK).
-So the file UK.txt is wasn't built by me.
+I want to say that this project was built by me except by just one file that was acquired from another user of GitHub which provides to the community a list of Surnames (In this case I used a list of Surnames from the UK).